apazaf/gbpn/content/en/post/2025_snow-update-3/index.md

 ---

 Dear Snowball Lovers,
-the most distinguished representatives of APAZAF conducted an inspection of the playing field today, finding it in decidedly mediocre conditions: there is little snow, and the that which is present is a bit dry and icy.
+the most distinguished representatives of APAZAF conducted an inspection of the playing field today, finding it in decidedly mediocre conditions: there is little snow, and that which is present is a bit dry and icy.
 However, it is possible to dig a little and collect the snow to make snowballs, so the Battle will take place anyway!

 Here's the status of the snow cover at the Bivouac: